snastase/neuroscout-docs/docs/neuroscout_web/builder/run.md

 If you agree to the terms, click `Generate` to submit.

-Be patient, analysis bundle generation may take a while.
+Be patient, as analysis bundle generation may take a while.
 If you're in a rush, and are willing to risk additional run-time errors, uncheck `Validate design matrix`.

-# After submission
+# After Submission

 After submitting your analysis, it will no longer be editable unless there is an error in your design that you must fix.